 This is definitely an old wife’s tale from way back.
 If the weather is warmer and they are playing in the garden, of course, that’s okay as lots of children do like to be pant free.
 But it is not an essential part of potty training.
 It’s important we get our little trainers used to wearing pants from day one of potty training, so they recognise the difference between nappies and pants.
 If you don’t introduce pants then this will give mixed messaging to them so when we do pop the pants on, you will find more accidents may happen as it’s another change that should have been started on day one.

-8. If you start potty training in the day, then they should be dry at night
+8. If you start potty training during the day, then they should be dry at night

 A complete no to this and this is not the case.
 Daytime potty training is completely different to potty training at night.
 You must get potty training in the day mastered for at least a few weeks or months before you start night-time training as it’s too much for a child to take on at once.
 Night-time training can take longer but it’s very common so try not to rush this.